Capturing Fall Photography in the Cariboo

 As a photographer, there is something extra special, almost magical, about autumn sights.
 The colours and quality of light on the landscape make it a photographer’s dream, particularly in the Cariboo, where the autumn sun’s rich glow illuminates a golden landscape.

-The Cariboo is incredibly diverse in its variety of landscapes and ecosystems, which makes it a joy to photograph.
+The Cariboo is incredibly diverse in its variety of landscapes and ecosystems, which makes it a joy to photograph in the fall.
 The region is framed by the Fraser River on its western border, a semi-arid desert of sagebrush, grasslands, bighorn sheep and dramatic canyons.
 The Cariboo’s eastern border is guarded by the Columbia Mountains with large lakes and spectacular waterfalls that are lined with dense, moist forests of spruce, fir and cedar where moose and grizzly bears dwell.
-In between are rolling hills strewn with ranches, meadows and lakes amongst Douglas fir forests that are home to mule deer and black bears.
-Throughout these unique areas are large groves of trembling aspen, which transform to yellow and, along with the grasslands, turn the landscape golden.

 At higher elevations in autumn, the nighttime temperature drops suddenly and the rivers and lakes remain warmer than the ambient temperature, creating a thick fog on waterways overnight and for excellent photography in the mornings.
-As the sun rises, the fog burns off to make for dramatic and interesting fall photography.
+As the sun rises, the fog burns off to make for dramatic and fascinating fall photography.

 If you are interested in a fall photography road trip, I highly recommend the Cariboo.
 The region has a diversity of unique landscapes, an abundance of lakes and rivers, wide-open spaces and is rich with a variety of wildlife.

 North of 100 Mile House, heading east on Canim-Hendrix Lake Road you’ll discover larger lakes and rivers at the western base of the Columbia Mountains, along with dramatic waterfalls, dense forests and raw wilderness.
 Visit Canim and Mahood Falls and continue to loop along the gravel roads through to Horsefly and then on to 150 Mile House where you can complete the loop or continue your exploration.
-There are plentiful resorts and guest ranches for accommodations, including Crooked Lake Resort which offers a beautiful area to explore along with excellent autumn hiking and photography opportunities.
+There are plentiful resorts and guest ranches for accommodations, including Crooked Lake Resort, which offers a beautiful area to explore along with excellent autumn hiking and fall photography opportunities.

 Another popular autumn photography road trip route leaving from 100 Mile House is Highway 24 (the “Fishing Highway”) through the Land of Hidden Waters, where you’ll discover hundreds of crystal clear lakes, exceptional freshwater fishing and plenty of stunning scenery for avid photographers.